danielyaa5/puml-for-markdown/README.md

 Optionally you can specify the CLI to output the diagram images as png and/or svg.

+### Simple CLI Usage
+Just run `puml-for-markdown` in any directory where you have markdown files and it will update the links in all markdown files, automatically ignoring anything in the gitignore file.
+The CLI has a lot of options for customization.
+See the section below for more details.

 ### CLI Usage
 ```
 Usage: puml-for-markdown [options]